flaviodev/curriculum-view-aj/README.md

 # curriculum-view-aj

 This is the complement of the idea of the project curriculum-control-php.
-The implementation a simple application for test to implementation of the architecture (ttm-core-php).
+It's view layer (front-end) of curriculum application.

 The idea is to create a simple curriculum, showing the personal informations, academics qualifications, professional experiences and especifics knowledges.